How to Check your PowerShell Version and Upgrade it if Needed

 If you are a novice PowerShell user or do not use it on a regular basis, you might assume that your version of PowerShell is up to date and you have the latest and greatest version with all the features.
 Unfortunately, that is usually not the case, and you might be missing out on some PowerShell features that you would find useful.
 In this article, we will be showing you how to check your PowerShell version and upgrade it if needed.

-When you open a PowerShell window, there is a good chance you will see a message at the top that says Install the latest PowerShell for new features and improvements! https://aka.ms/PSWindows with no way of upgrading from the PowerShell Windows itself.
+When you open a PowerShell window, there is a good chance you will see a message at the top that says Install the latest PowerShell for new features and improvements! https://aka.ms/PSWindows.
+Microsoft displays this text banner directly inside the console window because there is no way of upgrading from the PowerShell Windows itself.
+You must step outside the standard utility to grab the newest software build.

 Check PowerShell version with $PSVersionTable.PSVersion